Best wood lathes for your workshop

 Overall performance

-5. The Delta 46-460 12 Wood Lathe
+8. The Delta 46-460 12 Wood Lathe

 The Delta 46-460 12 Wood Lathe is a great option for those looking to get their feet wet in DIY projects.
-If you are dealing with more significant projects, like a sculpture or even smaller tasks like a bowl then, this tool is what you need because it is one of the most reliable lathes on the market.
+If you are dealing with more significant projects, like a sculpture or even smaller tasks like a bowl, then this tool is what you need because it is one of the most reliable lathes on the market.

 it is a mini lathe that comes with so much power and versatility